Jan 31, 2014 1:20 PM by David Randall

 "I feel like a (expletive) sick person...
 You feel euphoric and just don't care what else is going on.
 A huge natural high.
 That's why killing is addictive.
 I haven't had that high in so long, and I'm pissed it's already over."

 Heckmann has been released on bond.
-If convicted, he faces a maximum of 18 months in jail.
+If convicted, he faces a maximum of 18 months in jail, more if a judge determines that there are aggravating circumstances.

 Loki's brother, Stewie, was removed from the home for his safety.
 Stewie suffers from an esophagus malformation and will need extensive surgery from specialists before he'll be able to be adopted.
 Here's a picture of Stewie: